JaxPlays-Inc/jaxplays.org/content/productions/2025/2025-Another-Sunrise-and-For-a-Look-or-a-Touch.md

 - Opera
 - Drama
 - English language
-Description: "Experience two poignant operas that delve into the heartrending stories of Holocaust survivors, exploring themes of memory, identity and the indelible human spirit."
+description: "Experience two poignant operas that delve into the heartrending stories of Holocaust survivors, exploring themes of memory, identity and the indelible human spirit."
 ---
 *Another Sunrise* begins with Krystyna Zywulska, a Holocaust survivor grappling with her past as she attempts to recount her experiences on a tape recorder.
 Once a prisoner forced to work at Auschwitz, she recalls the unbearable choices she had to make to survive.
 Her narrative is a stark reminder of the horrors faced and the personal cost of survival, colored by the profound guilt of outliving those she loved.